-A tire always leaks over time.
+A tire always leaks over time - even without a puncture or damage.
 While properly mounted tubeless tires and tires that use specific types of tubes leak much less than others, air leaks out of every tire, from as little as a few psi units a week to dramatic drops that result in a flat tire overnight.
 Additionally, the amount of air that is leaked increases with tire pressure and in response to external factors such as lower temperatures and climate.

 One thing you can do to ensure each tire is always in prime condition is by checking the tire pressure before every ride.
 The main thing is to create a habit of daily check-ups and top-offs that work for you and stick to the habit.
 If you don't, your tire pressure is likely to be incorrect most of the time you ride.

-Tire pressure is not something you can do once and forget about it forever.
+Unfortunately, adjusting electric bike tire pressure is not something you can do once and forget about it forever.
+In fact, there is no one-size-fits-all psi for electric bike tires - it will depend on your riding style and terrain.
 A high tire pressure means a low rolling resistance, which means that hard tires bend less on a smooth road and produce a much smaller contact patch.
 However, there is no trail that is completely smooth, which means you will need to experiment a bit to find the right psi not only for your bike but your style of riding, as well.

 Additionally, if you're a mountain bike rider who prefers to ride on a trail, it’s also important to remember that while your bike rides smoothly and has better traction and grip on the road at 40 psi, the traction and grip could feel better during mountain rides with 30 psi.